Camera Buying Guide

 Existing equipment?

-If you already have a dental photography setup and wish to adapt it to work best with the f:ocus system, you will need to use a lens that performs well with the correct camera body type (APS-C crop sensor or full frame 35mm sensor).
-To find out which your existing camera body is, please check on the manufacturers website and choose a lens that matches best using the list below.
+If you already have a dental photography setup and wish to adapt it to work with the f:ocus system, you'll need a lens that is compatible with your camera body type (APS-C crop sensor or full-frame 35mm sensor).
+To determine which type your camera body uses, check the manufacturer's website and then choose a lens from the list below that best matches your camera.

 For APS-C crop sensor cameras we advise: